Environment Public Health Tracking Week: Beyond Data

 Updated Smoke Forecasts for Potential Impacts to Areas of Northern New Mexico- June 17, 2017.

 Wildfire Smoke May Present Health Hazards for Residents Near El Cajete and Bonita Fires

 SANTA FE, NM - The New Mexico Department of Health (NMDOH) and New Mexico Environment Department (NMED) are updating the following smoke advisories and urging residents to take precautions to protect their health from the hazards of wildfire smoke.

-New Mexico Department of Health and New Mexico Environment Department Press Release.
+New Mexico Department of Health and New Mexico Environment Department press release, June 17, 2017.